mbrukman/why-svelte/readme.md

 75% of respondents have heard of Svelte,
 45% are interested in learning it, and 7% have used it.
-(all survey data has biases, but roughly speaking, these are great numbers for a smalltime framework) It’s no exaggeration when author Rich Harris calls the community [small but mighty](https://twitter.com/rich_harris/status/1207505891693600769).
+(all public survey data is going to have biases, but roughly speaking, these are great numbers for a smalltime framework) It’s no exaggeration when author Rich Harris calls the community [small but mighty](https://twitter.com/rich_harris/status/1207505891693600769).